 We recently conducted an engagement with a bank analyzing the risk associated with wire fraud.
-The outcome surprised some of the team who went through the process.
+The outcome of a quantitative cyber risk analysis surprised some of the team who went through the process.
 One of the biggest overall findings was that the loss exposure was significantly less than expected in each of the scenarios.
 In many of the scenarios the team feared most, our cyber risk analysis depicted a much lower cause for concern.

 The analysis leveraged Factor Analysis of Information Risk, the FAIR model, to break down loss into its two key components of risk: